Adolescent & Teen

 To Pierce or Not to Pierce?

 There are good reasons why the AAPD strongly opposes oral piercings.
 Tongue, lip, and other mouth piercings can become easily infected—especially if the piercing is done at an unregulated piercing parlor.
 Piercing can cause scarring, pain, nerve damage, and even speech impediments.
 If your teen is considering piercing his or her mouth, have them talk to the dentist FIRST.

 Teens and Food

 Sometimes teens develop an unhealthy relationship with food.
-They make poor eating choices to lose weight and starve their growing bodies of vital nutrients or overindulge in sugary, high carbohydrate foods that promote the accumulation of plaque and cause cavities or other tooth enamel issues.
-Be watchful of your teenager’s diet and try to have healthy choices readily available.
+They make poor eating choices to lose weight and starve their growing bodies of vital nutrients.
+Or they overindulge in sugary, high carbohydrate foods that promote the accumulation of plaque and cause cavities.
+Be watchful of your teenager’s diet, and try to have healthy choices readily available.
 Also, look for signs of eating disorders that practice self-induced vomiting (such as anorexia and bulimia) which are not only very damaging to the teeth but also very dangerous to a young person’s overall health.